starcoinorg/starcoin/kube/manifest/block-permit-key-workflow.md

 - Never put multiple Starcoin nodes behind the pool upstream.
 Mining jobs are process-local; a template obtained from one node can be rejected as `TaskMisMatch` or `TaskEmpty` by another node.
+- Override `NODE_RPC_URL` only on the ASIC and CPU stratum StatefulSets, using `ws://starcoin-main-block-permit-signer.starcoin-main.svc.cluster.local:9870`.
+  Do not change the shared mining-pool ConfigMap: pool, payout, and unrelated workloads do not need the signer endpoint or a restart.
 - A warm recovery node may synchronize with no private-key volume, no signer Service label, and no path from the pool.
 It must not be promoted automatically.